How to Remove Office 365 Subscription from PC? Here’s How

 Author’s Verdict

-If you’re preparing for a new install, I strongly recommend using the SaRA tool for thorough cleanup.
+If you’re preparing for a new install, upgrading from the current plan, or deciding on Office 365 to Office 365 migration, I strongly recommend using the SaRA tool for a thorough cleanup.

 Q1.
 Does uninstalling Office 365 cancel my subscription?